Trained, Expert Staff

 Polarized lenses are available in non-prescription and prescription sunglasses as well as sunglass clips.
 These lenses reduce the glare coming from objects you are viewing, such as a wet street, windshield, oncoming cars, and snow.
 They are naturally UV protective and available with scratch-resistant coatings.

+Scratch-resistent coating can be applied to plastic lenses and is generally a standard feature on progressive, high-index, photochromatic, polycarbonate, and trivex lenses.
 Once you select a lens material, you can also select whether to add the following options:

 Scratch-resistant coating can be applied to plastic lenses and is generally a standard feature on progressive, high-index, photochromatic, and polycarbonate lenses.